-The Chair, Vice Chair or nominated person in consultation with the Director of Pensions shall be able to exercise the powers of the Committee in any matter of immediate urgency which cannot wait until the next meeting.
-Decision made under this provision will be reported to the next available meeting of the Committee.
+The Chair or nominated person in consultation with the Executive Director of Pensions or nominated person in the event of absence shall be able to exercise the powers of the Committee in such circumstances as the committee is unable to take the decision, e.g., where the matter cannot wait until the next available meeting.
+Decisions made under this provision will be reported to the next available meeting of the Committee.